Acidemic Journal of Film and Media #7: The Nordics

 Erich Kuersten

-"I wasn't a sex symbol, I was a sex zombie."
+"I wasn't a sex symbol, I was a sex zombie." - V. Lake

-She was a very heavy drinker who once noted Ladd seemed a bit of a zombie himself, and together they stand as undead outsiders in a noir world never quite asleep enough to match them.
-Part of the appeal of The Glass Key lies in Alan Ladd's stoic rejection of this destiny, the much richer Veronica Lake (he's a political thug; she's an heiress) or in his acceptance with a bemused shrug of her affection for the co trying to catch him, "You love that guy?"
+She was a very heavy drinker who once noted her that co-star and fellow drunk Ladd seemed a bit of a zombie himself.
+Maybe that's why they were so perfect together, undead outsiders in a noir world never quite asleep enough to match them.
+The public sensed they had something special whenever paired, and since they were so short they matched each other the way few others could.
+Part of the appeal lies in Alan Ladd's stoic rejection of destiny: in Key he's meant to be with the much richer Veronica Lake (he's a political thug; she's an heiress) or in his This Gun for Hire acceptance of her affection for the cop trying to catch him, "You love that guy?"
 It's all okay with him, for immediately upon being accepted by her, warts and all, he's saved.
 Her renouncement of the 'peek-a-boo' hairstyle is a similar bit of stoicism.
 Like many film lovers, I've long been fascinated by the weird chemistry the pair exhibit, and how other similar pairs, such as Gene Tierney and Dana Andrews (Laura), lack that same chemistry, much as the ingredients are there.
-Ladd and Lake seem to be born in a different time, on a slower projection speed, than those around them, as blonde beauties used to having to look up and speak up to talk to people suddenly finding one another and being able to whisper and look straight into each others' eyes; two kids in a room full of adults, but reversed: the only adults for miles.
+Ladd and Lake seem to be born in a different time, on a slower projection speed.
+They're blonde beauties used to having to look up and speak up to talk to people, who suddenly find one another and are thrilled to able to whisper and look straight into each others' eyes, like two kids in a room full of adults, but reversed: the only adults for miles.
 Together they were like a misfit Adam and Eve from an alien galaxy.
 Lake was an astonishing 4'11" which made her one of the few women who could play opposite the 5'5" Ladd but it's so much more, and bravely less, than that.

 Some of my relatives (on my father's side) were tried and hung as witches in Salem, Mass, back in the late 1600s (Mary Easty was hung, Mary Edwards escaped).
 My great grandmother, who recently died at 107, and my grandmother, now 94, both have inherited some of this weird magical daemonic power that Veronica Lake had.
 Is this why we like some stars over others, genetics?
 We feel emotions through cinema's stars as if they were vessels, proxies, stand-ins for our dream selves.
-Now let's presume that, on an unconscious level, we can connect yourself through the past to these moving images of people long dead... is that not itself a form of black magic, by which I mean film?
+Now let's presume that, on an unconscious level, we can connect through the past to these moving images of people long dead... is that not itself a form of black magic?
 To connect your soul with that of Veronica Lake is to merge with the past, not just to connect with the unconscious drive of returning to the womb, but the deep end unconscious drive of merging with the womb behind your mom's womb, back further still, behind you great grandmother's womb, to all-seeing I am Womb, from which all beings come, and from which comes birth, thought, expression, action, life, death, retention, release, all just facets of the same ever-sparkling tinsel-toed diamond?

 Imagine your own ancient ancestors who lived before telephones and electricity -- what would they think if they could see you now?
 They couldn't see you if they tried, and oh how they tried.
 They tried with crystal balls but they couldn't look that far ahead.
-But we can see them, all the way back when they were young and pretty.
+But we can see them, all the way back to when they were young and pretty.
 Just as I can connect to the gossamer image of Veronica Lake through my fevered viewing of This Gun for Hire, so we can see our own ancestors, and marvel at the pre-digital age.
-And if this is true, it is also and obviously true that future generations are right now looking back at us, peering through the silvery veils of screening room time to marvel at the age of tools and celluloid and pre-pixelated flesh; a time before all was pure thought; a time when man and machine were separate entities; a time before the cleansing hand of 2012 came and washed it all away until there was nothing, just the eternal blazing brilliance of her blond and wavy hair, the peaceful calm still reflective surface that was and is Veronica Lake.
+And if this is true, it is also and obviously true that future generations are right now looking back at us, peering through the silvery veils of screening room time to marvel at the age of tools and celluloid and pre-pixelated flesh; a time before all was pure thought; a time when man and machine were separate entities; a time before the cleansing hand of 2012 came and washed it all away until there was nothing but the eternal blazing brilliance of her blond and wavy hair, the peaceful calm still reflective surface that was and is Veronica Lake.

 c.
 2011 Acidemic

-C. 2011 - Acidemic Journal of Film and Media / Vol. VII - "The Nordics" 7 - 9/11 - BFG LCS: 489042340244
+C. 2013 - Acidemic Journal of Film and Media - BFG LCS: 489042340244